Here is a helpful A-Z we have compiled, featuring many of the commonly used terms in the sheet metal processing world.

 The process of constantly bending metal, in all forms, by passing them through rolls.

 The process of cutting, shearing, rolling, bending and punching sheet metal to create a multitude of products.

 The process where multiple fabrication processes are performed at one time or in a progressive die.

-If you require any additional information or have any questions, please don’t hesitate to contact us today.
+Do you require any additional information or have any questions?
+Contact us today.